MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ### Enable + button tab menus to open more tools

-This experiment started with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->
+This experiment started with Microsoft Edge version 89, and is a regular feature as of version 94.

 You can now open more tools using the new **More Tools** (`+`) icon.
 After you turn on the **Enable + button tab menus to open more tools** experiment and reload DevTools, a plus sign (`+`) appears to the right of the tab group at the top of DevTools.
 To display a list of other tools that you can add to the tab bar, click the **More Tools** (`+`) icon.